 Adding in strength training can help you meet your goal by toning your muscles, increasing your metabolism and burning calories as well.
 If the thought of gym membership fees, having to lift heavy weights, or trying to find even more time to hit the gym, don’t panic.
 Strength training doesn’t necessarily have to use equipment.
 You can also try Pacer’s bodyweight workouts at home, or you can find a variety of other workouts that you can do in your own home using only your own body weight.
 Start out with the basics, and if you find you like strength training and want to increase your workout the gym is always an option.

-Is walking enough if you want to get super fit?
+Is walking enough if you want to be an athlete?

 Probably not.
 If becoming an athlete is your goal, then you need to focus on exercises that get your heart rate up even more.
 Workouts such as HIIT, martial arts, running, strength training, yoga, or any other exercise routine that gets you breathing harder and your heart pumping will help you become super fit.
 This isn’t a goal for everyone, and you can get pretty fit through walking or jogging alone.

 Even if you want to get super fit, it doesn’t mean that you should stop walking.
 After a hard workout, you’re likely to be sore for the next day or two.
-Walking is a great, low impact exercise that you can do so you keep moving.
+Even on “rest” days, leisurely walking is a great, low impact exercise that you can do so you keep moving.
 It can also help work out some of the soreness you may feel in your muscles.
 Just be careful not to overdo it if you’re really sore.
 You don’t want to cause yourself to become burned out and stop exercising completely.

 Other Reasons to Walk

 Maybe you’re in decent shape and eat well.
 Work may be more than enough to get your steps in, but you’re wondering if there are other reasons you should walk when outside of work.

 Meet new people